 The specification for these minimum battery sizes was obtained from BYD's 2018 minimum specification guide.
-There is an additional guide here for the 12.8 and 13.8 models.

 1.4 All 48V BlueSolar and SmartSolar MPPT Chargers are compatible

 For proper operation, the B-Box battery needs to be able to control the charge current of the solar MPPTs.
 It is recommended to use the MPPTs with VE.Direct port with BYD batteries.